DataBiosphere/data-store/README.md

     gcloud services enable iam.googleapis.com
     ```

-1. Specify the names of Google Cloud Storage buckets in `environment.local`, using the environment variables `DSS_GS_BUCKET_*`,
+1. Specify the names of Google Cloud Storage buckets in `environment.local` using the environment variables `DSS_GS_BUCKET_*`.
-    and verify that `GCP_DEFAULT_REGION` points to your prefered region.
-    These buckets will be created with Terraform, and should not exist before deploying for the first time.
+    These buckets will be created by Terraform and should not exist before deploying.

 #### Configure User Authentication/Authorization

-The following environment variables must be set to enable user authentication and authorization.
+The following environment variables must be set to enable user authentication and authorization:

 * `OIDC_AUDIENCE` must be populated with the expected JWT (JSON web token) audience.
 * `OPENID_PROVIDER` is the generator of the JWT, and is used to determine how the JWT is validated.
 * `OIDC_GROUP_CLAIM` is the JWT claim that specifies the group the users belongs to.
 * `OIDC_EMAIL_CLAIM` is the JWT claim that specifies the requests email.

-Also update `authorizationUrl` in **dss/dss-api.yml** to point to an authorization endpoint which returns a
+Also update `authorizationUrl` in `dss-api.yml` to point to an authorization endpoint that will return
-valid JWT.
+a valid JWT.

 Optional: To configure a custom swagger auth before deployment run: